 A guide with 8 things to do in Kas and where to stay

-Kas where we stay at the beautiful Lycia hotel with is own swim pool and cozy colorful beach where you can relax and swim in the ocean.
-The rooms are big and have there own terrace with a view over the ocean a great place to spend the week and dinner at night by moon light.
+Kas where we stay at the beautiful Lycia hotel with its own swim pool and cozy colorful beach where you can relax and swim in the ocean.
+The rooms are big and have their own terrace with a view over the ocean a great place to spend the week and have dinner at night by moonlight.

-Kas, the former Lycian Habesos, is situated in one of the most beautiful landscapes of the Mediterranean coast.
-The hotel Lycia is only a few minutes' drives from the center of Kaş and is easily accessible by the main road through the peninsula.
+Kas, the former Lycian Habesos, is situated in one of the most beautiful landscapes on the Mediterranean coast.
+The hotel Lycia is only a few minutes' drive from the center of Kaş and is easily accessible by the main road through the peninsula.
 The local minibus stops at the hotel every half hour.
-In the narrow streets of this ancient port city, you'll find many charming shops and excellent restaurants, cafes and bars for every taste and every budget.
+In the narrow streets of this ancient port city, you'll find many charming shops and excellent restaurants, cafes, and bars for every taste and every budget.
 Untouched by mass tourism, Kas retains its authentic character.

 Kas is situated on a stunning rocky coast, featuring sand and pebble beaches.
 The turquoise blue sea is bathed in sunshine for eleven months of the year.
 The waters are exceptionally clean and the sea temperatures are generally over 20 degrees, from April until December.

-If you one stay more budget we recomend hotel Cachet a small hotel with swimpool is own beach and a beautiful view over the ocean.
-So it have everything you wish for but more budget.
+If you one stay more budget we recommend hotel Cachet a small hotel with a swimming pool its own beach and a beautiful view over the ocean.
+So it has everything you wish for but more budget.

 Things to do in Kas:

-Kaputas Beach is a small beach between Kas and Kalkan its one of the most beautiful beaches in Turkey and can reach by stairs from the road, there is a parking upstairs and a restaurant on the beach with, showers, toilets, umbrellas ,and chairs for rent.
+Kaputas Beach is a small beach between Kas and Kalkan it's one of the most beautiful beaches in Turkey and can reach by stairs from the road, there is parking upstairs and a restaurant on the beach with, showers, toilets, umbrellas, and chairs for rent.

-There are many tours go to Kapatus beach also there is a bus stop or go by yourself with motorbike or car from Kas area its easy to reach just follow the road.
+There are many tours go to Kapatus beach also there is a bus stop or go by yourself by motorbike or car from Kas area it's easy to reach just follow the road.